GIVT: Generative Infinite-Vocabulary Transformers: Experiments

-\fakeparagraph{GIVT-MaskGIT inference} We fix the number of inference steps to 16 (as in~\cite{chang2022maskgit}), and explore various inference schedules which define how many tokens are uncovered in each inference step.
-We employ the cosine schedule from the paper, as well as various power schedules (\ie letting $r=i/16$ at step $i$, the fraction of masked tokens is given by $\cos(\pi/2 r)$ for the cosine schedule, and by $1{-}r^\alpha$ for the \texttt{pow:}$\alpha$ schedule).
-As in \cite{chang2022maskgit}, we sort tokens by likelihood at each step and sample using a ``choice temperature'' $t_C$.
+\fakeparagraph{GIVT-MaskGIT inference} Following \cite{chang2022maskgit}, we fix the number of inference steps to 16 and employ the cosine schedule (\ie letting $r=i/16$ at step $i$, the fraction of masked tokens is given by $\cos(\pi/2 r)$).
+We also sort tokens by likelihood at each step and sample using a ``choice temperature'' $t_C$.

-\fakeparagraph{Exploring the VAE latent space} To better understand the interplay between the feature dimension, the strength of the KL regularization $\beta$, the reconstruction quality of the VAE, and the sampling quality of the GIVT, we train VAEs with latent dimension in $\{4, 8, 16, 32\}$ and $\beta$ in $\{2.5 \cdot 10^{-5}, 5 \cdot 10^{-5}, 10^{-4}, 2 \cdot 10^{-4}\}$ using the VAE-training setup described at the beginning of this section.
-For each of the resulting VAEs we train a causal GIVT with the smaller BERT-Base \cite{devlin2018bert} dimensions.
+\fakeparagraph{Exploring the VAE latent space} To better understand the interplay between the feature dimension $d$, the KL regularization $\beta$, the reconstruction quality of the VAE, and the sampling quality of the GIVT, we train VAEs with latent dimension in $\{4, 8, 16, 32\}$ and $\beta$ in $\{2.5 \cdot 10^{-5}, 5 \cdot 10^{-5}, 10^{-4}, 2 \cdot 10^{-4}\}$ using the VAE-training setup described at the beginning of this section.
+For each of the resulting VAEs we train a GIVT-Causal with the smaller BERT-Base \cite{devlin2018bert} dimensions and a range of values for the number of mixtures $k$.

 \fakeparagraph{Evaluation} For the VAEs we report ``reconstruction FID'', the FID obtained when reconstructing the 50k ImageNet validation images.
 For our GIVT variants and baselines, we report the sampling FID \cite{heusel2017gans} when sampling a balanced set of 50k images covering all ImageNet classes.
 In both cases, we rely on the well-established ADM TensorFlow Suite~\cite{dhariwal2021diffusion}, which uses the entire ImageNet training set as a reference.
 Furthermore, we also report Precision and Recall \cite{sajjadi2018assessing}.
 Finally, we evaluate the representation learning capabilities by training a linear classifier on an average-pooled intermediate representation of unconditional GIVT-Causal as in prior work~\cite{chen2020generative, yu2021vector} (see App.~\ref{sec:app:probing} for details).